maka89/LeastSquaresFIR/README.md

 ## Usage
 Code has two main methods:
 - least_squares_fir() that directly solves the least-squares equation using a direct toeplitz solver.
 - lest_squares_fir_cg() that can be used for very high impulse lengths.
 Uses Preconditioned Conjugate Gradient method to solve the same equation.

+After finding the impulse_response, it can be "tuned" with the post_opt() routine.
+This allows for using linear convolution and more complex regularization.

 ```python
 from utils import least_squares_fir
 from cg_utils import least_squares_fir_cg